clicknium/clicknium-docs/doc/api/python/uielement/hover.md

 # hover
-***hover(self, timeout: int = 30)***
+***def hover(self, timeout: int = 30) -> None***

-hover on the element, the mouse will move upon the element for a while
+Hover on the element, the mouse will move upon the element for a while.

 **Parameters:**
     &emsp;**timeout**: int
-        &emsp;&emsp; Timeout for the operation.
+        &emsp;&emsp; timeout for the operation.
 The unit of parameter is seconds.
-Default is set to 30 seconds.
+Default is set to 30 seconds

 **Returns:**
     &emsp;None